Cool Folks Doing Their Things

 Nicky Case makes interactive explainations enabling exploration as play.

-I encourage you to get yourself an RSS reader and subscribe to some of the following blogs, which have been topically arranged for your convenience.
+I encourage you to get yourself an RSS reader and subscribe to some of the following blogs.

 - Cory Doctorow's daily blog, insights into our moment.